21 Comments

 Mitchell in Oakland's avatar

-I knew that I was gay when I realized that was the answer to my grandfather when he asked, "Why ain't you interested in goylz?"
+I knew that I was gay when I realized I had the answer to my grandfather when he asked, "Why ain't you interested in goylz?"
 My proposition to an incel: "You don't need to stake your self-esteem on the approval of a woman.
 I'll get you off!"

 Expand full comment